mattyoung101/musicvis3d/paper/major.typ

 - Colour correction and tonemapping
     - Also requires HDR rendering pipeline
     - Tonemapping can be done for example using the ACES curve @acesTone
+- Animate camera using splines rather than two linear interpolation points
+    - Would allow for smoother trajectories with multiple points in them

-Additionally, here are some more zany ideas for long-term future improvement:
+Additionally, here are some more advanced ideas for long-term future improvement:

 - Dynamically render intro text based on song being played, using FreeType
 - Move to a fully online audio architecture all in C++, capture sound from loopback device using PipeWire